How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 In this article, we’ll cover the basics of how to find airline partner award availability.
 Hopefully, this will leave you with an understanding of how to search for partner awards on your own.
-Keep in mind this is a broad overview and won't cover every possible scenario in each airline alliance.
+Remember that this overview is broad and won't cover every possible scenario in each airline alliance.

-Before we go any further, the one thing we want to point out is that when you book a flight on a partner airline, you don't transfer your miles from one airline program to another (such as from Delta to United).
-You use the miles you have, in the program they're in.
+Before we go any further, we want to point out that when you book a flight on a partner airline, you don't transfer your miles from one airline program to another (such as from Delta SkyMiles to United MileagePlus).
+You use the miles you have in the program they're in to book flights operated by another airline.
 We'll explain further, but make sure you remember this key point.

 What Exactly Is a Partner Award?